 Video explaining this to both victims and people unfamiliar with narc abuse and its existence.

 Intentional and harmful provoking and then they sit back to watch how you react.
 Their aim is to see you react out of control, jealously, in anger, and/or violently.
 This is their cue to show others you are the "crazy" one.
-A great video that explains what most of us go through.
+A great video that explains what most of their "targets" go through.
 All tactics and mind games of manipulation, power and control.

 I absolutely resonate with this video/message.
 Remember, reactive abuse is a normal reaction to abnormal and unhealthy behaviour in his/her environment... eventually the "victim" can explode or snap after a period of belittling, humiliation, emotional and psychological abuse, as well as physical abuse.